-Children and their families are encouraged to come to the Museum from 9:30 to 11:30 a.m. on the second Tuesday in June, July and August for the Museum’s newest children’s education program, Tidbit Tuesdays.
-From telling a story on a hide painting to building a western town diorama and playing old time children’s games, Tidbit Tuesdays will give children and their families an opportunity to explore history together.
+Children and their families are encouraged to come to the Museum from 10:00 to 11:30 a.m. on the second Tuesday in June, July and August for the Museum’s children’s education program, Tidbit Tuesdays.
+From story telling on hides, to building a western town diorama and playing old time children’s games, Tidbit Tuesdays will give children and their families an opportunity to explore history together.

 Located just off the 5th Street exit to Sheridan, the museum serves as the gateway for exploring historic downtown Sheridan and heritage sites around the region.